-Great Britain has a relatively good record of electrical safety but the most recent figures available show that in 2010:
+Great Britain has a relatively good record of electrical safety but the most recent figures available show that in a typical year:

-- 22 people1 died as a result of electrocution and/or fatal electric burns suffered at home. - There were 20,403 accidental electrical fires in homes, resulting in 48 deaths and 3,324 injuries.
+- Around 20 people will die as a result of electrocution and/or fatal electric burns suffered at home. - There will be approximately 20,000 accidental electrical fires in homes, resulting in around 50 deaths and 3500 injuries.

 Most accidents involving electricity in the home arise through faults in, or misuse of, domestic appliances or the electrical installation.
 Another major cause is objects being placed too close to a heat source, such as an electric heater or lamp.
-In 2010, this resulted in 152 deaths and many serious burn injuries.
+In 2010 for example, this resulted in 151 deaths and many serious burn injuries.